gravitational/workshop/gravity101.md

 ### What is Gravity?

-Gravity is a set of tools that let you the following things:
+Gravity is a set of tools that let you achieve the following results:

 * Package complex Kubernetes application(-s) as self-contained, deployable “images”.

-* Use those images to provision multi-node hardened HA Kubernetes clusters from scratch on any fleet of servers, including fully air-gapped environments, with a single command (or a click).
+* Use those images to provision multi-node hardened HA Kubernetes clusters from scratch on any fleet of servers in the cloud or on-prem, including fully air-gapped environments, with a single command (or a click).

 * Perform cluster health monitoring and lifecycle management (such as scaling up/down), provide controlled, secure and audited access to the cluster nodes, automatically push application updates to many clusters and much more.

-You can think of Gravity as an “image” management toolkit and draw an analogy with Docker: with Docker you build a “filesystem image” and use that image to spin up many containers, whereas Gravity allows you build a “cluster image” and spin up many Kubernetes cluster with it.
+You can think of Gravity as an “image” management toolkit and draw an analogy with Docker: with Docker you build a “filesystem image” and use that image to spin up many containers, whereas Gravity allows you to build a “cluster image” and spin up many Kubernetes cluster with it.

 Let’s take a look at how we build a cluster image.